dzzh/RIBs-wiki/iOS-Tutorial-2.md

     attachOffGame()
 }
 ```

-Also add the private helper method somewhere in your private section:
+Add the private helper method somewhere in your private section:

 ```swift
 private func detachCurrentChild() {